 “I am very excited to come back to Quebec.
 It’s really great that I will have two chances to play in front of my home crowd this year,” Bouchard said via conference call from Paris.

-The 22-year-old Montreal native will also play in her home city from July 22-31 at Rogers Cup presented by National Bank which will welcome the best WTA players in the world, including Serena Williams, to Uniprix Stadium at Jarry Park.
+The 22-year-old Montreal native will also play in her home city from July 22-31 at Rogers Cup presented by National Bank which will welcome the best WTA players in the world, including Serena Williams, to STADE IGA at Jarry Park.

 Bouchard reached the semifinals the last time she played the National Bank Cup in 2013 before falling to eventual champion Lucie Safarova.
 Her matches that week set attendance records for the tournament and Genie made it clear that she wants to break her own records in 2016.